 Schedule 13D filed with the Securities and Exchange Commission on May 20, 2021.
 The principal address of Mr. Dahl is 4314 Pablo Oaks Court, Jacksonville, Florida 32224.
 The principal address of Ms. Lancaster is 1 Apple Park Way, Cupertino, California 95014.
 Mr. Dahl has the sole power to vote or to direct the vote and the sole power to dispose or to direct the disposition of 728,913 shares of Common Stock.
-Mr. Dahl has the shared power to vote or to direct the disposition of 173,750 shares of Common Stock.
-Ms. Lancaster has the shared power to dispose or to direct the disposition of 173,750 shares of Common Stock.
-Ms. Lancaster has the shared power to dispose or to direct the disposition of 173,750 shares of Common Stock.
+Mr. Dahl has the shared power to vote or to direct the vote and the shared power to dispose or to direct the disposition of 173,750 shares of Common Stock.
+Ms. Lancaster has the shared power to vote or to direct the vote and the shared power to dispose or to direct the disposition of 173,750 shares of Common Stock.